Saturday, September

 filmmaker dad, finds himself “producing” another

 type of work.
-A humorous and tongue in cheek look at
+A humorous and tongue in cheek

 AN

-INVITATION TO POETRY: Poem (Lana Turner has collapsed)
+INVITATION TO POETRY: Poem (Lana Turner has

-by Frank O’Hara (TRT 4:00) As glassworks artist
+collapsed) by Frank O’Hara (TRT 4:00) As

-Richard Samuel reads this piece of poetry, Emiko
+glassworks artist Richard Samuel reads this piece

 Omori, captures the beauty of the reader’s